nojaf/blog/content/blog/world-domination-part-one/index.md

 ## Intro

-Last week, I was able to merge in a [huge refactoring effort](https://github.com/fsprojects/fantomas/pull/2218) into [the next major version of Fantomas](https://github.com/fsprojects/fantomas/issues/2160).
+Some time ago, I was able to merge in a [huge refactoring effort](https://github.com/fsprojects/fantomas/pull/2218) into [the next major version of Fantomas](https://github.com/fsprojects/fantomas/issues/2160).
 The result of these changes make Fantomas **at least twice as fast as the v4 release**.

 *Before*